External Ids for ANAPC5 Gene

 GeneCards Summary for ANAPC5 Gene

 ANAPC5 (Anaphase Promoting Complex Subunit 5) is a Protein Coding gene.
-Among its related pathways are Immune System and Activation of cAMP-Dependent PKA.
+Among its related pathways are Immune System and Cellular Senescence.
 GO annotations related to this gene include protein phosphatase binding.

 UniProtKB/Swiss-Prot for ANAPC5 Gene